tdilauro/Simplified-wiki/ContentSources.md

 difficult to get Open Library to cooperate with us) since NYPL does not _contribute_ any books to Open Library.

+### Non-Open-Access Publishers with unknown integration support

+* [iVerse](http://iversecomics.com/library-pricing/) - Comic books.
+Charges libraries on a per-checkout basis and requires a custom app.
+We would need to pitch them the idea of an integrated reader, but they have the technology.

+* Kensington ("Street lit"; the rest in this list are closer to the academic end)
+* Elsevier
+* Wiley
+* Springer
+* O'Reilly
+* Project Muse
+* JSTOR
+* Oxford Scholarship Online

 ## Open-access books

 ### Project Gutenberg